ros2/design/articles/055_ros_parameter_design.md

 Currently there a few parts of the specification unimplemented.

-- No parameter subscription registration.
+* No parameter subscription registration.
   The events are published, but there is not way to register a callback for changes to a specific parameter.
   You can currently register for a callback on all changes for parameters of a node.

-- The ability to register callback to validate parameter updates prior to them being updated is not available.
+* The ability to register callback to validate parameter updates prior to them being updated is not available.

-- There has been no work on logging and playback of logged parameter changes.
+* There has been no work on logging and playback of logged parameter changes.

-- The ability to list and get expected validation policy has not been implemented.
+* The ability to list and get expected validation policy has not been implemented.
   It is expected to operate at a slightly higher level than parameters, and it possibly will be related to the component life cycle.

 ## Topics not covered at the moment

 Going forward, there are still topics to discuss and flesh out either in this document or others.
-A few to highlight.
+A few to highlight:

 ### Parameter initialization